5-Axis CNC

 APEC MT20-RT Series

-APEC MT15 Series
+APEC MT Series

 5-Axis High Speed Double Column Machining Centers

-APEC MTH15 Series
+APEC MTH Series

-APEC G800-TR Series
+APEC G-800T & TR Series

-5-Axis Gantry-Style Vertical Machining Center
+Compact 5-Axis Vertical Gantry Machining Centers

 APEC SKM Series

-5-Axis High Speed Gantry-Style Machining Centers
+5-Axis High Speed Moving Gantry Machining Centers

 APEC SK Series

-5-Axis High Speed Gantry-Style Machining Centers
+5-Axis High Speed Fixed Gantry Machining Centers

 VMT Series

-Vertical Mill/Turn Centers
+Vertical Mill-Turn Centers

 QuickTECH Eco Series

-Economical 4 & 5-Axis Mill/Turn Centers with Tailstock
+Economical 4 & 5-Axis Mill-Turn Centers with Tailstock

 QuickTECH ROBO Series

-4-Axis Mill/Turn Centers with Integrated 6-Axis Robot & Opt.
+4-Axis Mill-Turn Centers with Integrated 6-Axis Robot & Opt.
 B-Axis

 QuickTECH S-ATM Series

-Compact 9-Axis Twin Spindle Mill/Turn Centers with B-Axis & ATC
+Compact 9-Axis Twin Spindle Mill-Turn Centers with B-Axis & ATC

 QuickTECH T8 Series